U.S. judge blocks Biden federal employee COVID vaccine mandate | Politics

 U.S. judge blocks Biden federal employee COVID vaccine mandate

+Brown, based in Galveston and appointed by then-President Donald Trump, said the government could protect public health with less invasive measures, such as masking and social distancing.
+The judge's ruling is the latest in a series of court decisions to go against government vaccine requirements.

-The U.S. Department of Justice said it will appeal the ruling.
-White House spokeswoman Jen Psaki said 98% of federal workers are vaccinated or have sought medical or religious exemptions.
-"We are confident in our legal authority," Psaki said in response to the judge's ruling.
+The White House said more than 93% of federal employees have received at least one vaccination and 98% have been vaccinated or are seeking a religious or medical exemption.
+"We are confident in our legal authority," White House spokeswoman Jen Psaki said in response to the judge's ruling.

+The Justice Department on Friday said it would appeal the ruling.
+The government has noted numerous other courts that had rejected similar challenges and that federal agencies have said they will not discipline or punish employees with pending exemption requests.
 The judge said it was his understanding that the government was going to be begin disciplining non-compliant employees imminently.
-Brian Fouche, a survey statistician with the Department of Commerce with 16 years government experience, was told in a Jan.
-19 letter that he would be suspended for 14 days beginning Jan.
-30 because he refused to disclose his vaccination status, according to court documents.
+The White House said this month https://www.reuters.com/world/us/biden-wants-us-agencies-mandate-covid-19-testing-unvaccinated-employees-by-feb-2022-01-11 it wanted federal agencies to begin mandating regular COVID-19 tests weekly by Feb.
+15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)